The Word Problem for One-relation Monoids: A Survey: Adian's algorithm ( 1976 -- 2001 )

 There are two further important contributions in the non-monadic case, both due to G. Watier.
 Consider $\pres{Mon}{a,b}{bua=ava}$.
 The case when $bua$ is self-overlap free received some attention by Adian \& Oganesian \cite{Adian1987}.
 In fact, a proof was claimed that whenever $bua$ is a factor of $ava$, the word problem is decidable; this result, however, should be regarded as conditional (see \S\ref{Subsec: An incorrect proof}).
 Nevertheless, Watier \cite{Watier1996} studies this case in his first of two articles on the subject, and is able to prove the following remarkable theorem.

 \begin{theorem}[Watier, \tc{1996}] Let $M = \pres{Mon}{a,b}{bua=ava}$.
-Suppose that $bua$ is self-overlap free.
 If the leftmost sequence of $b$'s in $bua$ is strictly longer than the others, then the word problem is decidable for $M$. \end{theorem}

 This is a very general theorem.
 As noted by Watier, this solves the word problem in $\pres{Mon}{a,b}{b^ma^n = ava}$ for $m, n > 0$, with no conditions on the word $ava$.
+Note that $bua$ is always self-overlap free in the cases that the above theorem applies.
 The second article\footnote{At this point, Watier had been made aware of the significant gap in a result by Sarkisian, see \S\ref{Subsec: An incorrect proof}.
 The article itself is communicated by Adian, and Watier graciously thanks him at the end.} by Watier on the subject again concerns the case when $bua$ is self-overlap free.
 As mentioned, the case when $bua$ is a factor of $ava$ has been studied to some extent; Watier's article studies the case when $bua$ is \textit{not} a factor of $ava$.
 He is then able to show the following very general result.

 \begin{theorem}[Watier, \tc{1997}] Let $M = \pres{Mon}{a,b}{bua = ava}$.
 Suppose that $bua$ is self-overlap free and not a subword of $ava$.
 If $|ava| \geq |bua|^2$, then the word problem for $M$ is decidable. \end{theorem}